Fielding Bible Award: Voting process

+In 2014, an award was added to honor a player who plays multiple positions (often referred to as a utility player), with a minimum of 600 innings played at any position but no more than 70 percent of those innings at a specific position.
+Beginning with the 2023 awards, the announced list of winners now also includes one player named as an overall Defensive Player of the Year.

 Voters use sabermetrics to account for a defenders' range.
 The traditional standard of a high fielding percentage could be impacted by a player who does not make many errors but also does not get to many balls.

+Members of the award's voting panel have included Dewan, sabermetric pioneer Bill James, and writers Peter Gammons, NBC Sports' Joe Posnanski, SB Nation editor Rob Neyer, and ESPN analyst Doug Glanville.
+The 2024 panel's 15 members included Tyler Kepner of The Athletic, Eduardo Pérez of ESPN, and Bobby Scales of the Detroit Tigers Radio Network.

 Critical reception

 There have been some major differences between the player selections made for the Fielding Bible Awards and the Gold Glove Awards.
 The Boston Globe writer Peter Abraham said the Fielding Bible Awards "are far more accurate (and accountable)" than the Gold Glove awards since statistics are used along with the opinions of the expert panel.
 The Gold Gloves are selected by managers and coaches that may have seen a player as few as six times all season.
 Geoff Baker of The Seattle Times said the votes for the Gold Gloves rely largely on a player's past reputation.
 Jeff Wilson of The Southern Illinoisan believes that Gold Glove results are unduly influenced by a player's offensive prowess.
 Derek Jeter, winner of multiple Gold Gloves, believes that many defensive factors cannot be quantified.
 Rustin Dodd of The Kansas City Star noted that people "point out the primitive nature of defensive stats — even if that's more perception now than reality."

-In 2013, the Gold Glove award partnered with Society for American Baseball Research (SABR) to add a sabermetric component to its vote.
+In 2013, Gold Glove organizers partnered with the Society for American Baseball Research (SABR) to add a sabermetric component to its vote.
 Afterwards, Jay Jaffe of Sports Illustrated wrote that the Gold Gloves "appear to have significantly closed the gap on their more statistically-driven counterparts."